doughnutgod/PulsarPioneers/README.md

 This is done through the anaconda terminal or properly directed command prompt.
 Any other errors are currently unknown or not encountered.
 Best solution for these edgecases is google and stackoverflow of the error(s).

+## Testing Suite Software

+We obtained the use of a NIST suite software created in python from this Github Repository https://github.com/stevenang/randomness_testsuite By the author Steven Kho Ang

 ## Project: Evaluation of pulsar randomness.

 ***Project Brief By Sponsor***: Pulsars are amongst the most extreme objects known in the universe.
 They spin so fast that their surface is moving close to the speed of light, their density is so great that their interiors may contain free quarks and their magnetic fields are the highest known in the universe.
 The majority of known pulsars have been discovered by the CSIRO Parkes radio telescope or with CSIRO instrumentation sold overseas, and pulsar research within Australia is internationally renowned.
 Pulsar research has, so far, led to two Nobel Prizes and represents key-science at the majority of current and planning radio telescopes (including the Square Kilometre Array).